 You can also write to our Customer Resolutions team at Medibank, GPO Box 9999, Melbourne, VIC 3000.

-Where Medibank Private recognises a provider, advertises on behalf of a provider, or appears by reference of logo or otherwise in an advertisement of any provider, to the fullest extent allowed by the law, such advertising or reference should not be construed as:
+However, where Medibank recognises a provider, advertises on behalf of a provider, or appears by reference of logo or otherwise in an advertisement of any provider, to the fullest extent allowed by the law such advertising or reference should not be construed as:

-- an acknowledgment or representation by Medibank Private as to fitness for purpose; or
+an acknowledgment or representation by Medibank as to fitness for purpose; or

-- a recommendation or warranty by Medibank Private, of, for, or in relation to, the product and/or service of the provider.
-Accordingly, Medibank Private neither takes nor assumes any responsibility for the product and/or service provided.
+or service of the provider.
+Accordingly, Medibank neither takes nor assumes any responsibility for the product and/or service provided.

-Members should make and rely on their own enquiries and seek any assurance or warranties directly from the provider of the service or product.
+Members should rely on their own enquiries and seek any assurance or warranties direct from the provider of the service or product.